jxtngx/lightning-lab/README.md

 It is inspired by ReactJS utilities such as CRA and CRACOS, and `yarn create next-app` or `yarn create vite` in that each of those utilities provides opinionated boilerplate that has become convention among users, making it easier for the community to navigate projects created with the same utility.

-The recommended way for users to create new repos from Lightning Pod is with the [use this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) button.
+The recommended way for Lightning Pod users to create new repos is with the [use this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) button.

 An example project can be found at [lightning-pod-example](https://github.com/JustinGoheen/lightning-pod-example).